 After a few hours, you may experience a reduction in sleepiness and breast soreness.
 Your surgeon or nurse will wrap your operated breasts with a special bra or an elastic bandage to support the healing breasts and prevent trauma to the incision line.
 Once the health care team has evaluated your health condition and there were no untoward signs and symptoms, you will be then discharged from the hospital.
 However, it is required that you request someone to drive you home because you may still experience confusion and weakness.

-In the first 3 to 5 days, you’ll probably experience the most discomfort.
+During the first 3 to 5 days, is when you are most likely to experience discomfort.
 To alleviate the pain and swelling, your surgeon will advise you to take the prescribed medication.
 You may also notice minor bleeding at the surgical site, which is normal.
 However, if uncontrolled bleeding is present, consult your primary care provider immediately.

-In the next few weeks, minimum breast soreness and swelling may still be present but these will not cause significant discomforts.
-While you may feel that you almost recovered, caution is still needed with regards to heavy lifting and vigorous activities like running and performing high-intensity exercises.
-If you have a physically-demanding job, you need to take a few days more off work to allow your breasts to heal.
+In the weeks following, minimum breast soreness and swelling may still be present but these will not cause significant discomforts.
+While you may feel that you are almost recovered, caution is still needed with regards to heavy lifting and vigorous activities like running and performing high-intensity exercises.
+In addition, if you have a physically-demanding job, you will need to take extra time off work to allow your breasts to heal.

 After 2 months, the surgical incisions should fully heal with no signs of bruising, bleeding, soreness, or redness.
-You may still need to wear a support bra during this time but you can get back to work and resume your normal activities.
+Although, you may still need to wear a support bra during this time., you can get back to work and resume your normal activities.
 Your surgeon will let you know what activities will work best for you to prevent complications.

 What are the Possible Complications of Breast Augmentation?

-Just like all types of surgery, breast augmentation poses potential complications, such as:
+Just like all types of surgery, breast augmentation poses potential complications, for example;